saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 * The sequencing device is a semiconductor chip with millions of nano-wells
 	* Each well is represented as a pixel
 * DNA fragments are clonally amplified on beads that are poured on the chip and go in the wells, one for each well
-* The chip is sequentially flod with the 4 nucleotides, allowing a stepwise progression of DNA synthesis
+* The chip is sequentially flodded with the 4 nucleotides, allowing a stepwise progression of DNA synthesis
 * The addition of a nucleotide releases a proton, changing the pH of the well
 * The drop in pH is recorded as a base call for the well
 * I have clonal amplification on positively charged spheres